- We believe in the goodness of Santa and the Christmas spirit all year round; that’s why we’re dedicated to providing Pure Joy. Family Style.

 Do you close during inclement weather?

-We open and operate regardless of the weather.
-We know it can be a bit of a drive to get here, so we’re open as advertised when you arrive.
+Historically, we open and operate regardless of the weather — we know it can be a bit of a drive to get here, so we’re almost always open as advertised when you arrive.
+(There have been only a couple of very rare exceptions, due to extreme weather events, over the past six decades.)

 Rain is a part of summer, and it rarely lasts all day.
 Our rides and shows operate even in the rain.
 We provide complimentary rain ponchos if a shower pops up, and visiting on a rainy day (or even a nice day that had rain in the forecast) often results in a most memorable and enJOYable visit.
 We will temporarily close some rides and our water park features while there is thunder or lightning in the area.